Frequently Asked Questions

 Special educational materials and books they may need in order to be able to pass exams

-The tertiary students in Da Nang and Quang Nam also attend our workshops such as Budgeting, Life Skills and Girls to Women Workshops and other workshops we run
+The tertiary students in Quang Nam also attend our workshops, such as Budgeting, Life Skills and Girls to Women Workshops and other workshops we run

 Q. What are you doing about human trafficking in Viet Nam as I hear it is a serious problem?

-A. Our staff fulfill many roles at CEF: do talks on Trafficking and Child Labor and Child Sexual Abuse, attend to all our partner, local, provincial and national NGO related paperwork, they visit children and their families and write up reports, have input into workshops we run for the girls in our programs, write reports in English and translate letters from children, which are sent to sponsors, talk to visitors about CEF and their roles and much more.
-To help them perform these many roles effectively we provide them with training.
-For example, they have attended sessions on human trafficking, child sexual abuse, paediatric first aid, HIV and AIDS.
+A. The staff in Vietnam fulfill many roles at CEF: talks on Human Trafficking and Child Labor and Child Sexual Abuse, attend to all NGO related paperwork for the government partners (local, provincial and national), they visit children and their families and write up reports, have input into workshops we run for the girls in our programs, write reports in English and translate letters from children, which are sent to sponsors, talk to visitors about CEF and their roles, and much more.
+To help them perform these many roles effectively we provide them with any essential training.
+For example, they have attended sessions on human trafficking, child sexual abuse, pediatric first aid, HIV and AIDS.
 They also have weekly English classes which are practically relevant to their work requirements as well as exploring the most recent articles in the media which relate to their work, such as female health, human trafficking, forced labor, child development and mental health.

-Q. How does CEF fund a child's education costs?
+Q. How does CEF - Vietnam fund a child's education costs?

-A. We find one sponsor for each child.
-The sponsor undertakes to pay an annual sponsorship fee which covers the child's core education costs, for example, compulsory school contributions (fees), insurance and compulsory extra tuition.
+A. We help find one sponsor for each child.
+The sponsor undertakes to pay an annual sponsorship fee which covers the child's core education costs, for example, compulsory school contributions (fees), insurance, compulsory extra tuition, school uniforms and school supplies.
 We ask sponsors to commit to funding each child until they have completed their high school education.

-A. We do have 501(c)(3) status.
+A. Yes we have 501(c)(3) status.
 Please consult your accountant regarding the tax-deductible eligibility of your gift.

 Q. I would like to sponsor a child and want to know if I will be paying the same cost each year for their whole education?